matloff/fastBigStat/README.md

       D. Then W<sup>2</sup> = &Sigma;, and we can thus write W = &Sigma;<sup>1/2</sup>.

+* Law of Iterated Expectation

+    - Let U and V be random quantities (scalars here, for convenience) for which the expectations below exist.
+Then

+      E[ E(V|U ] = E(V)

+      Note that E(V|U) is treated as a random variable, which it in fact is, since it is a function of U.

+    - Intuition: Suppose we wish to find the mean height of all UC Davis students.
+We could ask each academic department to find the mean height of their students, then average those mean heights.
+(Since some departments are larger than others, that latter average is weighted.)

 # The Multivariate Normal Distribution Family

 * Consider a random vector X = (X<sub>1</sub>,...,X<sub>p</sub>)'.
 The mean